paigeweber13/imgur-gif-reversal-bot/README.md

 * write script that does everything from the command line
 * put script on server with cronjob to run it regularly (how often to not go over API limit?)
+* how to avoid duplicates?
+Look for comments with same name I guess?
+Wait a long time so we can be reasonably sure that there are only new posts

 # Notes
 ## Authorization